WizArdZ3658/Restaurant-Locator/README.md

 A web application where users can save their favourite restaurants in this app and view them later.
 This site also features dark mode :).

-## New features to be added :-

-- Authentication for users and admin control.
-- Google Maps integration.
-- Use a better Geocoder.

 ## Technology Stack

 ##### Languages :-